wingrunr21/griddler-mandrill/README.md

 # Griddler::Mandrill

-This is an adapter that allows [Griddler](/thoughtbot/griddler) to be used with [Mandrill's Inbound Email Processing].
+This is an adapter that allows [Griddler](https://github.com/thoughtbot/griddler) to be used with [Mandrill's Inbound Email Processing](http://help.mandrill.com/entries/21699367-Inbound-Email-Processing-Overview).

-[Mandrill's Inbound Email Processing]: http://help.mandrill.com/entries/21699367-Inbound-Email-Processing-Overview

 ## Installation